 Porcelain-fused-to-metal implant crown

-Porcelain-fused-to-metal crowns, abbreviated PFM, consist of an inner metal layer and an outer porcelain layer.
-The metal provides chewing strength whereas the porcelain provides a natural-looking appearance.
+Porcelain-fused-to-metal crowns, abbreviated as PFM, consist of an inner metal layer and an outer porcelain layer.
+The metal provides chewing strength, whereas the porcelain provides a natural-looking appearance.
 PFM crowns work well in most cases, as they are both sturdy and beautiful.

 Ceramic crowns are made from zirconia that resembles tooth structure.
 Zirconia crowns are quickly becoming the material of choice for most implant restorations.
-First off, zirconia is stronger than porcelain, which mean ceramic crowns are less likely to fracture under bite pressure.
-Ceramic crowns are one piece, and they don’t have any metal on the inside the way that PFM crowns do.
-As a result, ceramic crowns look more realistic than PFM crowns.
-Ceramic crowns are usually recommended for restoring your front teeth so you can avoid having metals from showing.
-They are also the preferred treatment option when there is a heavy bite present.
-It is also the better choice for patients who suffer from orthodontic issues (such as a crossbite) who are at a higher risk of breaking their crowns.
-Lastly, ceramic crowns are metal-free which makes them the preferred treatment option for those seeking a holistic dentistry approach.
+First off, zirconia is stronger than porcelain, meaning that your crown is less likely to fracture under bite pressure.
+Zirconia crowns are one-piece, and they don't have any metal on the inside the way that PFM crowns do.
+As a result, zirconia crowns look more realistic than PFM crowns do.
+Zirconia crowns are the preferred option when there is a heavy bite present.
+It is also the better choice for patients who suffer from orthodontic issues (such as a crossbite) and are at a higher risk of breaking their crowns.
+Lastly, zirconia crowns are metal-free, making them the preferred treatment option for those who seek a holistic approach.

-What is the best material for dental implants?
+What is the best material to use for dental implants?

-To be honest, when it comes to dental implants, technique and experience is far more important than material.
-Implant material is only a small part of the equation.
-Implant design, thread count, diameter, internal parts, etc. all factor into the final outcome.
+To be honest, when it comes to dental implants, technique and experience are far more important than the implant material.
+Implant material is a small part of the equation.
+Obviously, the implant material, thread design, diameter, internal parts, etc. all factor into the final outcome.
 The difference maker is how well-versed and experienced your implant dentist is.
-Having said that, the vast majority of patients who get a dental implant receive a Titanium implant screw, metal abutment, and Zirconia crown.
-If your tooth is a very aesthetic front tooth, you might want to upgrade to a ceramic abutment.
-If you are 100% holistic, then you might want to invest into a ceramic post as well.
+Having said that, the vast majority of patients who get dental implants choose a titanium implant post, a metal abutment, and a zirconia crown.
+If your tooth is in a very aesthetic region, you might want to consider upgrading to a custom-made zirconia abutment.
+If you are 100% holistic, then you might want to invest in a ceramic post as well.
 Although keep in mind that ceramic implant posts are very expensive.
 Plus, you would have to look for a dentist who offers this type of treatment, and very few do.

 Your dentist will help you determine which type of implant, abutment, and crown is best suited to your needs.
-There are many factors that affect the final outcome of your treatment, such as your medical history, aesthetic concern, bite forces, etc. These all need to be taken into consideration when treatment planning your dental implant.
-Work with your dentist to designb the perfect implant treatment so you can be 100% satisfied with the final outcome.
-To learn more about different dental implant materials, call us at (949)481-2540 or send us your dental implant questions online.
+There are many factors that affect the final outcome of your treatment.
+These include your medical history, aesthetic concern, bite forces, allergies, etc. These all need to be taken into consideration when discussing your implant treatment.
+Work with your dentist to design the perfect implant treatment and hopefully you will be 100% satisfied with the final outcome.